kckishan/kckishan.github.io/content/author/admin/_index.md

  [[social]]
    icon = "cv"
    icon_pack = "ai"
-   link = "files/cv.pdf"
+   link = "files/kkc-cv-2020.pdf"
 +++

-I am a fourth-year Ph.D. student in the GCCIS program at the Rochester Institute of Technology (RIT).
-I am a Graduate Research Assistant at the Lab of Use-Inspired Computational Intelligence (LUCI) under the supervision of [Dr. Anne Haake](https://www.rit.edu/directory/arhics-anne-haake) and [Dr. Rui Li](https://ruililuci.com).
+I am a fifth-year Ph.D. student in the GCCIS program at the Rochester Institute of Technology (RIT).
+I am a ***Graduate Research Assistant*** at the *Lab of Use-Inspired Computational Intelligence (LUCI)* under the supervision of [**Dr. Anne Haake**](https://www.rit.edu/directory/arhics-anne-haake) and [**Dr. Rui Li**](https://ruililuci.com).

 **Research**\
-My research aims in developing data-driven models by incorporating relational inductive bias to represent and interpret the complex interplay between various components in a biological system.
-Specifically, my Ph.D. focuses on graph representation learning and neural architecture inference to predict the missing interactions in the (biomedical) networks.
+My research aims in developing data-driven models by *incorporating relational inductive bias* to represent and interpret the complex interplay between various components in a biological system.
+Specifically, my Ph.D. focuses on *graph representation learning* and *neural architecture inference* to predict the missing interactions in the (biomedical) networks.